murtazablt/student-management-app/README.md

 The website consist of three parts.

 First one is header section.
 Header section includes some links for user navigation and file directories. \
 Second one is timeline section.
-Timeline involves task boxes that gives us information about project's status, date etc. \
+Timeline is draggable so you can slide it for a month and involves task boxes that gives us information about project's status, date etc. \
 Third one has three cards that describe some information about students and show alternative options.